4 things to consider when upgrading equipment or premises

 If you’re comfortable with paying a lump sum for outright ownership of equipment, a vehicle or another upgrade, you could consider a business loan.
 In common with hire-purchasing, you should be able to depreciate the assets you purchase, claim the GST, and claim loan interest payments as tax deductions.

 Just one watch out.
 If you find that the depreciation rates are low, it may be better to lease.

 Your tax professional should be able to confirm all the details of what you can claim for, how much you can claim, and how to claim – some of which varies according to your business structure and turnover.
-You may also wish to talk to a Westpac specialist about your options for vehicle and equipment finance, or check out our handy loan finder tool.
+You may also wish to talk to a Westpac specialist about your options for vehicle and equipment finance.

 Upgrading your business equipment, vehicles or premises can be complex, as can the tax implications associated with the route you take.
 So, it’s a good idea to talk to your accountant, lawyer and business banker about what would be the best option for your business.